When & How to Write for Personalized Demand-aware Query Rewriting in Video Search: Methodology

 \subsubsection{Positive Sample Mining (Rewrite)}

-User dissatisfaction is often signaled by immediate query reformulations.
-We aim to capture the mapping from an initial failed query $Q_{orig}$ to a successful reformulated query $Q_{next}$, conditioned on context $C_u$.
-A query pair $(Q_{orig}, Q_{next})$ within a session is selected as a candidate if it satisfies the following temporal constraints:
+User dissatisfaction is typically signaled by rapid query reformulations.
+We capture the transition from a failed query $Q_{orig}$ to a successful reformulation $Q_{next}$, conditioned on $C_u$.
+A pair $(Q_{orig}, Q_{next})$ is a candidate if it meets two temporal constraints: (1) \textbf{Origin Failure}: Minimal interaction with $Q_{orig}$ results ($T_{orig} < 2.4s$).
+(2) \textbf{Next Success}: Valid consumption on $Q_{next}$ results ($T_{next} > 10s$).